 If you can arrive by mid-day Thursday, you can try to score a free BLM campsite along Highway 128.
 There are a ton of options, but they fill up quick.

 All of the rooms at the hostel have shared bathrooms, but they’ve all got hot showers and are shockingly hair-free considering how many people go in and out of them.
-There are also plenty of hotel options, they’re just super expensive so we slum it at Lazy Lizard.
+There are also plenty of hotel options, they’re just super expensive.

 When to Go